Visit our COVID-19 website for information about UWM’s response to the pandemic.

 Washing your hands for at least 20 seconds kills germs.
 Get tips on effective handwashing.

 COVID-19 spreads mainly among people who are in close contact, so try to stay 6 feet from those around you.
 Learn more about social distancing.

 Cloth face coverings protect those around you by trapping your exhalation.
 Find out what to wear and why masks work.

-Students living in UWM residence halls or coming to campus at least once a week must get tested.
+Students living in UWM residence halls or coming to campus at least once a week must get tested, unless they have proof of vaccination.
 Learn why it’s important.